 Second, let the hard-cooked eggs cool completely so that they contract slightly, which in turn makes peeling a breeze.

 Third, gently roll the egg on your countertop, exerting just enough pressure with the palm of your hand to thoroughly crack the shell without breaking the egg.
-Start peeling where you see an air pocket, using the membrane to help remove any bits of broken shell clinging to the egg.
+Start peeling where you see an air pocket and use the underlying membrane to help remove any bits of broken shell clinging to the egg.

 - 12 large eggs

-- 1 tablespoon (15 grams) store-bought or homemade Sriracha sauce
+- 1 tablespoon store-bought or homemade Sriracha sauce

 - Kosher salt and freshly ground black pepper

-- 2 ounces (56 grams) smoked salmon, cut into small slices (optional)
+- 2 ounces smoked salmon, cut into small slices (optional)

 - Snipped chives, for garnish (optional)

-- 1. Gently place the eggs in a large pot.
-Add enough cold water to cover by 1 inch and splash in the vinegar, too.
-Place the pot over high heat and bring to a boil.
-Immediately reduce the heat to medium and gently simmer for 10 minutes more.
-Remove the pot from the heat, place it in the sink, and run cold water over the eggs for 1 to 2 minutes to cool them somewhat.
-Transfer the eggs to a bowl filled halfway with ice water and forget about them for about 20 minutes, until they’re cooled through.
+- Remove the pot from the heat, place it in the sink, and run cold water over the eggs for 1 to 2 minutes to cool them down a little.
+Transfer the eggs to a bowl filled halfway with ice water and forget about them for about 20 minutes.

-- 2. Remove the eggs from the water, peel them (see note above on How To Peel Hard-Cooked Eggs), and then cut them in half lengthwise.
+- Peel the eggs (see above *NOTE How To Peel Hard-Cooked Eggs) and then slice each egg in half lengthwise.
 Using a regular old spoon, scoop out the yolks and dump them in a medium bowl.
-You should have perfectly hard-cooked eggs with a firm yolk.